ElazarOhayon/Teams-Shift-Manager/README.md

 # Requirements
-* we using Microsoft.Graph,MicrosoftTeams moudles you need to import them to Azure Automation > **Install-Module** Microsoft.Graph
+* we using Microsoft.Graph,MicrosoftTeams moudles you need to import them to Azure Automation.
 * the user need to be without mfa and with teams communications administrator.